sneakysneak/docs/pages/templates/logic-tools.md

 ## Delays

-teps added to a cycle, will execute without any scheduled delays.
+Delay steps added to a cycle, will execute without any scheduled delays.

 Connecting a Delay between two steps will allow you to set a fixed time that Cyclr should wait before it executes the next step.